LudwigEnglbrecht/cytoscape.js-prov/README.md

 - The NodeJS script “integration.js” connects to a MongoDB, loads **all** data from a collection and builds a network using cytoscape.js.

 - After the network has been fully loaded it is saved as a network (e) that is useable for the Desktop-Version of Cytoscape.
+This enables a feature-rich analysis of the provenance graph in Cytoscape.